adobe/aepsdk_flutter/plugins/flutter_aepcore/README.md

 As part of the initialization code, make sure that you set the SDK wrapper type to `Flutter` before you start the SDK.

-Here is an example of initializing the SDK with AEPCore and AEPAssurance as done in the example app found in this repository:
+Here is an example of initializing the SDK with AEPCore as done in the example app found in this repository:

 ### iOS